mtgingrass/devgin2/content/post/2021-03-13-government-career-e1-to-gs-14-my-path.en.md

 # How to Advance in the Government – from E-1 to GS-14 Fast

-The Government is finally jumping on the emerging technologies bandwagon.
+<p id="border_blue">The Government is finally jumping on the emerging technologies bandwagon.
 The public sector wants to catch up to where the industry is and fast.
 Want to learn how I advanced my career into this lucrative field?
-Read on...
+Read on...</p>

 In today’s Government, there is a push for hiring a tech talented workforce.
 The government sector prides itself on engaging and empowering diverse people to